fybrik/fybrik/site/docs/tasks/using-opa.md

 There are [several ways](https://www.openpolicyagent.org/docs/latest/management/) to manage policies and data of the OPA service.

 One simple approach is to use [OPA kube-mgmt](https://github.com/open-policy-agent/kube-mgmt) and manage Rego policies in Kubernetes `Configmap` resources.
-By default Mesh for Data installs OPA with kube-mgmt enabled.
+By default Fybrik installs OPA with kube-mgmt enabled.

 This task shows how to use OPA with kube-mgmt.